Iswaran charged 6 months after CPIB arrest: How the case unfolded

 Sept 19

-Parliament debates a motion by opposition Progress Singapore Party MP Hazel Poa to suspend Iswaran.
+Parliament debates a motion by Progress Singapore Party Non-Constituency MP Hazel Poa to suspend Iswaran.
 MPs reject the motion and vote to consider the matter when there is an outcome from the corruption probe.

 Jan 8, 2024